 Video Remote Interpreting (VRI) is an innovative solution that harnesses technology to provide immediate translation services without the need for an interpreter to be physically present.

 This approach is particularly useful for day-to-day interactions or in situations where an in-person interpreter is not necessary.
 For instance, a quick query from a non-English speaking resident at a local government office can be easily resolved through VRI, saving time and resources.
-Additionally, VRI is a boon during unforeseen or urgent situations where immediate translation is needed, and an in-person interpreter is not available.
+Additionally, VRI is a boon during unforeseen or urgent translation services where immediate translation is needed, and an in-person interpreter is not available.

 And the cost savings from reduced travel expenses and time make VRI an attractive option for budget-conscious government agencies.